-If Then Too much refrigerant is charged Recover refrigerant.
-Disconnect the manifold from the liquid line.
+If Then The determined additional refrigerant amount is reached Disconnect the manifold from the liquid line.
 You do not have to perform the "Charging refrigerant (in manual additional refrigerant charge mode)" instructions.
-The determined additional refrigerant amount is not reached yet Disconnect the manifold from the liquid line.
-Continue with the "Charging refrigerant (in manual additional refrigerant charge mode)" instructions.
+Too much refrigerant is Recover refrigerant. charged Disconnect the manifold from the liquid line.
+You do not have to perform the "Charging refrigerant (in manual additional refrigerant charge mode)" instructions.
+The determined additional refrigerant amount is not Disconnect the manifold from the liquid line. reached yet Continue with the "Charging refrigerant (in manual additional refrigerant charge mode)" instructions.

-Charging refrigerant (in manual additional refrigerant charge mode)
+Charging refrigerant (in manual additional refrigerant charge